 In order to meet all requirements and recommendations concerning the location of all units included in a GMDSS radio installation, it is recommended to establish either a "radio communication work station" in connection with the navigating bridge, or a separate "radio communication office" outside the navigation bridge with remote controls on the bridge.
-Subsections 3.5 - 3.7 below are to be considered as guidelines; other solutions are equally acceptable as long as the general requirements and recommendations are fulfilled.
+Subsections 3.5 - 3.7 below shall be considered as guidelines only.
+Other solutions are equally acceptable as long as the general requirements and recommendations are fulfilled.

-(SOLAS 1974, chapter IV, COM/Circ.
-105 and ISO 8468: 2007 (E))
+(SOLAS-74, Chapter IV, COM/Circ.
+105 and ISO 8468: 2007)

-3.5.1 RADIO COMMUNICATION WORK STATION
+3.5.1 Radio communication work station.